pentagonxyz/gov-of-venice/README.md

 If you want to deploy a deployment for testing purposes, do `export TEST=true` before running the deployment makefile command.

-The testing deployment includes some hardcoded seth commands that will be used to configure Gov of Venice, so that it's ready to be used for testing purposes.
+The testing deployment includes some hard-coded seth commands that will be used to configure Gov of Venice, so that it's ready to be used for testing purposes.

 The testing deployment also includes a mockERC20 that can be used to mint ERC20 tokens for voting purposes.